 When your P&L says profitable but your bank account disagrees, the problem is almost never revenue.
 It's cost recognition — specifically, how and when job costs are matched to revenue on active projects.
 In construction, this is the WIP schedule.
 Most contractors under $25M don't have a real one.

-What We Found in Week 1
+What Week 1 Uncovers

 The gap was enormous.